tinacms/tina-starter-alpaca/README.md

 # The base branch that new changes and forks are created from.
 Defaults to 'master'.
 BASE_BRANCH=feature/open-authoring
 ```
-You can learn more about how to [generate these credentials here](https://tinacms.org/guides/nextjs/github-open-authoring/github-oauth-app)
+You can learn more about [Open Authoring With Github in our guide](https://tinacms.org/guides/nextjs/github-open-authoring/initial-setup)

-4. Install dependencies and run the doc starter:
+5. Install dependencies and run the doc starter:

 ```bash
 yarn install